 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements of the current period.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 The business activities are largely unchanged compared to last year.
-We have not identified regulatory changes, transactions or other events that qualified as new Key audit matters for our audit of the 2021 financial statements.
-The valuation of the portfolios continues to be an important focus area in our audit.
+We have not identified regulatory changes, transactions or other events that qualified as new Key audit matters for our audit of the 2020 financial statements.
+The valuation of the portfolios contains the same characteristics and risks as last year and continue to be an important focus area in our audit.